AnalogCyan/SwiftWin/README.md

 ## Description

-The `SwiftWin.ps1` script presents you with a series of Windows maintenance tasks to make performing such tasks easier.
+The `SwiftWin.ps1` script provides a set of Windows maintenance tasks to simplify their execution.

-This script was designed and tested on Windows 11 with PowerShell 7, but in theory should work on any modern build of Windows ≥10 with PowerShell ≥5.1.
-No guarantees as to how well it'll work on other versions of Windows/PowerShell.
+This script was designed and tested on Windows 11 with PowerShell 7.
+However, it should theoretically work on any modern build of Windows ≥10 with PowerShell ≥5.1.
+Note that there are no guarantees on its performance on other versions of Windows or PowerShell.

 ## Options